 This vision forged a tradition that continues today, with such an example as the WA Mining Club monthly luncheon, which takes place on the last Thursday of each month to mix socially and discuss topics of interest within the industry.
 During the 1980s and 1990s, membership hovered around 200, but today membership has soared, now consisting of more than 800 industry representatives.

 Due to the WA Mining Clubs growth and positive influence in the sector, membership has also attracted high-profile guest speakers from across the globe.

 The WA Mining Club contributes to the advancement of the Western Australian mining industry through promoting and encouraging general and technical information as well as knowledge sharing.

 The club does this through:

-Fundraising for charities such as the Royal Flying Doctor Service.
+- Fundraising for charities such as the St John.

 WA Mining Club members represent a wide cross section of the industry, our members showcase and share their work, innovations and breakthroughs to their peers.

 Some years ago the WA Mining Club event program broadened to include the Annual Gala Ball, Golf Days and the celebration and remembrance of fellow miners on St Barbara’s Day.

 The WA Mining Club also financially supports the advancement of the mining community, through providing:

 - Scholarships to university students who we envisage will be future leaders in our industry,